leohoo/homography-demo/README.md

 ## What it does

-The application displays four overlapping, semi-transparent rectangles.
+The application displays twenty-four overlapping, semi-transparent rectangles.
 You can click and drag any corner point of these rectangles.
 When you move a point, a perspective transformation is calculated from the original shape of the rectangle to its new, distorted shape.
 This transformation is then applied to the entire group of rectangles, warping the whole shape in real-time.

 This demonstrates how a homography matrix can map a quadrilateral to another and transform other points in the same plane accordingly.